ietf-ribose/bibxml-indexer/README.rst

 ``indexer.settings.KNOWN_DATASETS``
     A list of known dataset IDs.

+``indexer.settings.AUTHORITATIVE_DATASETS``
+    A list of dataset IDs corresponding to IETF authoritative datasets.

+``indexer.settings.API_USER``
+    Username that will be required by GUI using HTTP Basic authentication.

+``indexer.settings.API_SECRET``
+    Secret that will be required in header to trigger API endpoints, and as password for HTTP Basic authentication when using GUI.

 ``indexer.settings.DATASET_SOURCE_OVERRIDES``
     This setting can be used to override sources for a dataset by mapping dataset ID to dataset source configuration.